Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 Missouri - Kansas - Texas Railroad, hence the acronym became "M-K-T"

-MP bought the Katy, a hundred years after MP's lease of the Katy had been
+MP acquired the Katy, a hundred years after MP's lease of the Katy had been

 abrogated by Texas courts.

-It also interfered with the H&TC's plan to acquire the TC upon completion of the
+of the H&TC, but also interfered with the H&TC's plan to acquire the TC upon completion of

-Texas & New Orleans (T&NO) Railroad, the primary SP operating company for Texas
+Texas & New Orleans (T&NO) Railroad, SP's primary operating company for Texas

 and Louisiana lines.

-the H&TC, planning to sell it at auction on the courthouse steps in Waco.
-Two of the key players involved in the auction were C. P. Huntington, SP's
+the W&NW from the H&TC as an independent railroad, intending for it to be sold at auction on the courthouse steps in Waco.
+Two of the key players in the auction were C. P. Huntington, SP's

 The Waco and Northwestern Railroad – A Thesis